Research Fellow in Hellenistic Culture & Society

 2014-Present: Knossos Urban Landscape Project (University College London/23rd Ephorate of Prehistoric and Classical Antiquities).
 Specialist researcher, on the Greek and Roman periods at Knossos.

 2013-Present: The Kenchreai Quarries Survey (University of Edinburgh).
-Specialist, responsible for the study and publication of ceramics from these quarry complexes which supplied stone for building projects at Epidauros, Kenchreai, and Isthmia.
+Specialist, responsible for the study and publication of ceramics from the survey of the ancient and late antquie quarry complexes at Kenchrea, Greece.

 - BA; MA Queen’s University (Ontario)